cmvandrevala/more-than-equations/content/Computer Science/Labs/We Can Rebuild Them.md

 * I might create an array of numbers, save that data to the disk, and then read it back into the program at a later time.
 * I might create a User class with the attributes of "firstName" and "lastName", save that data to a database, and then retrieve it at a later time.
 * I might create a hashmap of key-value pairs, format the data as [JSON](https://www.json.org/json-en.html), and then transmit it to a website [@IntroducingJSON2025].
-* I might take a plaintext string which represents somebody's password, hash it using the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) protocol, and then store the output in a database alongside a salt to protect the information.
+* I might take a plaintext string which represents somebody's password, hash it using the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) protocol, and then store the output in a database alongside a salt to protect the information [@Bcrypt2025].
 * And much more!

 The process of converting a structure to a byte stream or string is called "serialization".
 The process of converting a byte stream or string back to the original object is called "deserialization".